Electromagnetism from relativistic fluid dynamics: Gauge symmetry and matter space formulation

+in addition to the 3-form $M_{abc}$ introduced in Eq.~\eqref{ma}.
+It is important to note that $X_a$ is treated here as an independent 1-form field and is not a priori assumed to be the conventional electromagnetic gauge potential.

-Before proceeding further, we clarify how the ``matter-space gauge symmetry'' is realized in this framework.
-Since our interest lies in the matter space flowing along $m^a$, the induced fields obeys specific constraints.
+Before proceeding further, we clarify how the matter-space gauge symmetry is realized in this framework.
+Since our interest lies in the matter space flowing along $m^a$, the induced fields obey specific constraints.
 Because the matter space has lower dimensionality than the physical spacetime, relations that are trivial within the matter space can yield nontrivial consequences once mapped to spacetime.
-For instance, in the three-dimensional matter space the wedge products $\bm{M} \wedge \bm{A}$ vanishes identically, as no 4-forms exist.
-However, upon projection to spacetime one finds
+For instance, in the three-dimensional matter space, the wedge product $\bm{M} \wedge \bm{X}$ vanishes identically, as no 4-forms exist.
+However, upon projection to spacetime, one finds

 where $(\textbf{Vol})$ denotes the 4-dimensional volume form.
-Here, Eq.~\eqref{M^A2} implies the non-trivial condition, \be{M^A} m^a A_a =0. \ee Thus, the potential $A_a$ is restricted to directions orthogonal to $m^a$.
-The corresponding field strength $\bm{d A}$ must remain invariant under a transformation $A_a\to A'_a = A_a + \nabla_a \phi'$.
-However, if the scalar field $\phi'$ satisfies $m^a \nabla_a \phi' \neq 0$, the transformed potential fails to remain within the matter-space form, as then $m^a A'_a \neq 0$.
-Accordingly, scalar fields naturally split into two classes: i) $\phi'$, which displace the potential outside the matter space; ii) $\phi$, which preserve the restriction and thus generate the ``matter-space gauge symmetry'', characterized by \be{m^dphi} m^a \nabla_a \phi=0. \ee This condition arises equivalently from the matter-space relation $\bm{M} \wedge \bm{d \phi}=0$.
-Hence, the matter-space scalar $\phi$ encodes the gauge degrees of freedom, which is pull-backed from the matter space.
+Here, Eq.~\eqref{M^A2} implies the non-trivial condition, \be{M^A} m^a X_a =0. \ee Thus, the 1-form $X_a$ is restricted to directions orthogonal to $m^a$.
+The corresponding field strength $\bm{d X}$ must remain invariant under a transformation $X_a\to X'_a = X_a + \nabla_a \phi'$.
+However, if the scalar field $\phi'$ satisfies $m^a \nabla_a \phi' \neq 0$, the transformed 1-form fails to remain within the matter-space form, as then $m^a X'_a \neq 0$.
+Accordingly, scalar fields naturally split into two classes: i) $\phi'$, which displace the potential outside the matter space; ii) $\phi$, which preserve the restriction and thus generate the matter-space gauge symmetry, characterized by \be{m^dphi} m^a \nabla_a \phi=0. \ee This condition arises equivalently from the matter-space relation $\bm{M} \wedge \bm{d \phi}=0$.
+Hence, the matter-space scalar $\phi$ encodes the gauge degrees of freedom, which are pulled back from the matter space.
 By contrast, scalars with $m^a \nabla_a \phi' \neq 0$ belong to the first class and do not generate admissible transformations.

 Therefore, within the matter space formulation, the full gauge symmetry of electromagnetism does not survive; rather, it is restricted to the matter-space symmetry obeying~\eqref{m^dphi}.
 This restriction reflects the fact that the potential is constructed from matter-space structures transported along $m^a$.
 As we show later, despite this restriction, it remains possible to construct electromagnetism consistently by invoking the duality between electric and magnetic fields.
 Finally, from the definition of $m^a$, we find